2006 Fox journalists kidnapping

-Fox News Channel journalists Olaf Wiig (born 1970), a New Zealand photojournalist, and Steve Centanni, an American reporter, were kidnapped in the Gaza Strip by the Holy Jihad Brigades, a previously unknown group of Palestinian militants, from their TV van near the Palestinian security services' headquarters on August 14, 2006.
+Fox News Channel journalists Olaf Wiig (born 1970), a New Zealand photojournalist, and Steve Centanni, an American reporter, were kidnapped in the Gaza Strip from their TV van near the Palestinian security services' headquarters on August 14, 2006.
+The abductors were initially thought to be from a previously unknown Palestinian militant group called the "Holy Jihad Brigades"; it was later revealed that Jaysh al-Islam ("The Army of Islam"), a Salafi-jihadist group, carried out the kidnapping.

 No militant group initially claimed responsibility and no demands were made.
 Only on August 24, ten days after the kidnapping, was a video released of the men.
-The Holy Jihad Brigades demanded that all Muslim prisoners in the United States be released within 72 hours.
+The abductors demanded that all Muslim prisoners in the United States be released within 72 hours.
 No indication was given as to what would happen after this time if the demand was not met.

 The two were released on August 27, 2006, after a video was released with the two men stating they have converted to Islam.
 The two men later said they were forced to convert to Islam at gunpoint.

 Kidnapping

-A witness saw two vehicles blocking the journalist's transmission truck and a masked man put a gun to their bodyguard's head, forcing him to the ground.
+A witness saw two vehicles blocking the journalists' transmission truck and a masked man put a gun to their bodyguard's head, forcing him to the ground.

 Efforts to free the men

 Media organisations

 In an internal message by Fox News Channel Senior Vice President John Moody confirmed the abduction and warned about reporting on the story.
 Fox sent executive Ken LaCorte to the region to press for their release.
 Jennifer Griffin, a Fox correspondent who was closely involved in negotiations to free the two, said "We met with warlords.
 We met with head of Hamas, Fatah, Al Aqsa Brigade, popular resistance committees.
 Islamic Jihad offered to help us."
 At one point, Griffin and others were taken to a tense meeting with top members of various Palestinian groups.
-Although a ransom of 2 million was eventually paid, Fox has denied being behind this.
+Although a ransom of $2 million was eventually paid, Fox has denied being behind this.

 Al-Jazeera called for the "immediate release" of the journalists and "in adherence to its code of ethics, reiterates its rejection of attacks of any kind on journalists from any organisation.
 Al Jazeera calls for the immediate release of the two kidnapped colleagues."

 Journalist Fares Akram, who worked in the same building Wiig did, said he thought Palestinian officials had information on Wiig's captors and their location.
 Hole said he had "seen those reports too, but nothing's come through to us that changes the current situation."